-The contest lasts for 4 months from October to February.
+The contest usually lasts for 4 months from November to February.
 During this period the teams should perform many diverse tasks.

 Teams start their way from inventing the initial idea of their Science Art & V_ART project to developing the real 3D prototype and a VR/AR application.
 At all stages of this hard competition participants are supported by experts and tutors of the nomination as well as learn many more complement competencies such as finance, public speaking and others.
 The universities also offer their qualified expert and 3D printing laboratories at teams' disposal.

 In the contest of 2017-2018 seven teams out of 15 made it to the finals and presented their Science Art & V_ART objects to the expert jury.

 1st place was given to the "Interactive map of Russia".
 Talented young boys and girls from School No.1506 demonstrated 8 regions on the printed map of the Russian Federation, each of which presented two unique tourist sites.
 16 real object were 3D printed and each of them was skillfully animated and presented in augmented reality.

 "The Red Square" project realized by School No.1363 team was awarded by the 2nd place.
 This installation featured 4 real printed models of the key historical buildings on Red Square in Moscow as well as 4 detailed digital 3D models in an AR application.